Looks at the main stages of the recruitment process, from defining the role to making the appointment

 The purpose of induction is to ensure that employees are integrating well into or across the organisation for the benefit of both parties.
 Research demonstrates that induction programmes benefit both employers and employees.
 For employers these include reducing turnover and absenteeism, and increasing employee commitment and job satisfaction.
 For employees, starting a new role in a new organisation can be an anxious time and an induction programme enables them to understand more about the organisation, their role, ways of working and to meet new colleagues.

-New recruits need to understand the organisation, the culture, the people, and their role, so an effective programme will contain multiple, intergrated elements.
+New recruits need to understand the organisation, the culture, the people, and their role, so an effective programme will contain multiple, integrated elements.
 These include health and safety information required by law and practical information on the working environment and facilities.
 In addition, the programme should familiarise the new employee with the company culture and values and provide information specific to their job role.

 Who needs an induction programme?